cortex-js/compute-engine/src/docs/domains.md

 engine.domain('Pi');
 // ➔ "TranscendentalNumber"

+engine.domain('Add');
+// ➔ "Function": domain of the symbol "Add"

 engine.domain(['Add', 5, 2]);
-// ➔ "Number" since the result of the "Add" function
+// ➔ "Number": the result of the "Add" function
-// in general is a "Number"
+// (its codomain) in general is a "Number"

 engine.domain(engine.evaluate(['Add', 5, 2]));
 // ➔ "PrimeNumber"